MFaizan18/AlphaQuantTrader/README.md

 The bot integrates Bayesian updating techniques to adjust its risk management strategies dynamically, taking into account market volatility and uncertainty.

 **2.4) Historical Data Processing:**
-AlphaQuantTrader preprocesses and utilizes historical market data, including adjusted closing prices, daily returns, and volatility, to inform its trading decisions.
+AlphaQuantTrader preprocesses historical market data, utilizing various technical indicators, statistical measures, and volatility analysis to inform its trading decisions.

 **2.5) Portfolio Optimization:**
 Through reinforcement learning, the bot continuously seeks to optimize its portfolio by balancing risk and reward, aiming to maximize long-term gains.